Crashedmind/PlantUMLHitchhikersGuide/_sources/layout/layout.rst.txt

 .. tip ::
     *It's true that when diagram is big (or very big) manual placement could be useful.
-However and unfortunatly, this is against PlantUML concept* https://forum.plantuml.net/977
+However and unfortunately, this is against PlantUML concept* https://forum.plantuml.net/977

     Wrangling diagram elements to an exact position or layout is not what PlantUML is for.

-    However, there are **some layout tweak mechanims that should be used sparingly**.
+    However, there are **some layout tweak mechanisms that should be used sparingly**.
 These are described here.

 Arrows for Layout